-The Company has entered into product development and fee for service agreements with members of its Surgeon Advisory Board that specify the terms under which the member is compensated for his or her consulting services and grants the Company rights to the intellectual property created by the member in the course of such services.
-As products are commercialized with the assistance of members of the Surgeon Advisory Board, the Company may agree to enter into a royalty agreement if the member's contributions to the product are novel, significant and innovative.
+The Company has entered into product development and fee for service agreements with members of its Surgeon Advisory Board and other surgeon consultants that specify the terms under which the consultant is compensated for his or her consulting services and grants the Company rights to the intellectual property created by the consultant in the course of such services.
+As products are commercialized with the assistance of members of the Surgeon Advisory Board and other surgeon consultants, the Company may agree to enter into a royalty agreement if the consultant's contributions to the product are novel, significant and innovative.

-As of December 31, 2022 and 2021, the Company has royalty agreements with certain members of its Surgeon Advisory Board providing for royalties based on each individual's level of contribution.
+As of December 31, 2023 and 2022, the Company has royalty agreements with certain members of its Surgeon Advisory Board and other surgeon consultants providing for royalties based on each individual's level of contribution.
 Each royalty agreement: (i) confirms the irrevocable transfer to the Company of all pertinent intellectual property rights; (ii) sets the applicable royalty rate; (iii) sets the period of time during which royalties are payable; (iv) is for a term of three years, renewable by the parties, and may be terminated by either party on 90 days' notice for convenience (provided that if terminated by the Company for convenience the obligation to pay royalties is not affected); and (v) prohibits the payment of royalties on products sold to entities and/or individuals with whom the surgeon advisor or any other surgeon advisor entitled to royalties is affiliated.
 Each of the royalty agreements may be subsequently amended to add the license of additional intellectual property covering new products, and as a result, multiple royalty rates and duration of royalty payments may be included in one royalty agreement.

-As of December 31, 2022 and 2021, the Company's royalty agreements provide for (i) royalty payments for 10 years from first commercial sale of the relevant product and (ii) a royalty rate for each such agreement ranging from 0.4% to 3.0% of net sales for the particular product to which the surgeon contributed.
+As of December 31, 2023 and 2022, the Company's royalty agreements provide for (i) royalty payments for 10 years from first commercial sale of the relevant product and (ii) a royalty rate for each such agreement ranging from 0.4% to 3.0% of net sales for the particular product to which the surgeon contributed.

-The Company recognized royalties expense of \$6.5 million, \$4.3 million and \$2.4 million for the years ended December 31, 2022, 2021 and 2020, respectively, resulting in an aggregate royalty rate of 4.6%, 4.6% and 4.1%, for the years ended December 31, 2022, 2021 and 2020, respectively.
+The Company recognized royalties expense of \$6.9 million, \$6.5 million, and \$4.3 million for the years ended December 31, 2023, 2022, and 2021, respectively, resulting in an aggregate royalty rate of 3.7%, 4.6%, and 4.6%, for the years ended December 31, 2023, 2022, and 2021, respectively.